llmhyy/microbat/microbat/readme.md

       <img src="./images/feedback.png" width="400"/>
       </p>
 7. Repeat the steps until the root cause is found.
 Or, after giving 20 feedbacks, the program will stop and claim that root cause cannot be found.
 Plase note the it takes time to wait for belief propagation to converge.

+## Reference

+The implementation of the Belief Propagation is modified from [Belief Propagation](https://github.com/krashkov/Belief-Propagation.git)